 “How kind is our Sacramental Jesus!
 He welcomes you at any hour of the day or night.
 His Love never knows rest.
 He is always most gentle towards you.
 When you visit Him, He forgets your sins and speaks only of His joy, His tenderness, and His Love.
 By the reception He gives to you, one would think He has need of you to make Him happy.” – St. Peter Julian Eymard

-When I am at the Eucharistic banquet that is the Mass, I am once again as that young child, watching attentively at this reunion of the elders.
-In the Liturgy of the Word, the ones that came before us break open their life stories, shared with us through Scripture.
-In fact, the Word Himself, our Lord, breaks open and shares the stories of His public life, as a gift of Grace and Wisdom to the ones truly present, that we may grow ever closer to Him who loves us so dearly.
+Today, when I am at the Eucharistic banquet that is the Mass, I am once again as that young child, watching attentively at this reunion of the elders.
+In the Liturgy of the Word, the beloved ones break open their life stories, shared with us through Scripture.
+In fact, the Word Himself, our Lord, breaks open and shares the stories of His public life, as a gift of Grace and Wisdom to the ones genuinely present, that we may grow ever closer to Him who loves us so dearly.
 In the Liturgy of the Eucharist, Christ, our Lord, raises us to His table and gives us our true dignity as members of this family, the family of God.

-So, next time a dear one sits with us, and starts sharing of who they are in their story, let’s listen well and with a willing heart, for that may be a great gift for us.
-May we, at that and every moment, truly be Christ to one another.
+So, next time a dear one sits with us and starts sharing of who they are in their story, let’s listen well and with a willing heart, for that may be a great gift for us.
+May we, at that and every moment, indeed be Christ to one another.
+Amen.

 We are Ivonne J. Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.